-Reference Rate Transition Risk - A client's portfolio may be exposed to financial instruments that recently transitioned from, or continue to be tied to, the London Interbank Offered Rate ("LIBOR").
+Reference Rate Transition Risk - A client's portfolio may be exposed to financial instruments that transitioned from the London Interbank Offered Rate ("LIBOR").
 The effect of the transition away from LIBOR and the effectiveness of replacement rates remain uncertain.
 A client may be exposed to financial instruments linked to other reference rates that may also cease to be published in the future.